 A lot of online dating in London turns into:

-In a city that already runs on presentation and pace, apps can become little branding exercises.
-A polished profile does not tell you whether someone is emotionally available.
+In a city that already runs on presentation and pace, apps can become small branding exercises.
+A polished profile does not tell you whether someone is emotionally available, reliable, or serious.

-Apps intensify one of the worst parts of big-city dating: always thinking there is one more option around the corner.
+Apps intensify one of the hardest parts of big-city dating: always thinking there is one more option just around the corner.

 Meeting someone online is only the first step.
 Building something real takes consistency.